 There are lots of organisations, support groups, books, videos and other resources to help you cope with bile duct cancer and its treatment.

-Cancer Research UK
+Cancer Research UK information and support

-Cancer Research UK is the largest cancer research organisation in the world outside of the USA.
-We fund research on all aspects of cancer from its causes to treatment and prevention.
+Cancer Research UK is the largest cancer research organisation in the world outside the USA.
+We fund research on all aspects of cancer from its causes to prevention and treatment.

-Cancer Chat is a forum where you can share experiences.
+Cancer Chat is our online forum where you can share experiences.

-Bile duct cancer support organisations
+Bile duct cancer organisations